Creating a Safe Home Environment: A Comprehensive Guide to Fall Prevention

 Personal Habits and Health Management

 Environmental changes must be paired with healthy personal habits to maximize fall prevention.
+Safety is a lifestyle, not just a set of physical modifications.

 Footwear Matters